rapidsms/rapidsms/lib/rapidsms/backends/http.rst

 -*- restructuredtext -*-

-RapidHttpBacked
+RapidHttpBackend
 ===============

-RapidHttpBacked is a basic extension to Django's built-in WSGI server simplified to run as a backend for RapidSMS.
+RapidHttpBackend is a basic extension to Django's built-in WSGI server simplified to run as a backend for RapidSMS.

 Configuration